Darkness Visible: N-Body Simulations of Dark Matter Spikes in Hernquist Haloes: Determination of the Convergence Radius

 \section{Determination of the Convergence Radius}

 Determining the convergence radius $r_\text{conv}$ is delicate due to the nature of our simulations.
 Our results are of an exponential shape and if $r_\text{conv}$ is chosen too large, no significant result is fitted at all.
-In order to determine $r_\text{conv}$, we fit data for $r_\text{conv} = \alpha \epsilon$ where $1 \leq \alpha \leq 5$, in steps of 0.5, and determine at which values the results converge.
-A simulation of a $10^4 \text{M}_\odot$ halo with a $10^3 \text{M}_\odot$ BH grown over 4 Gyr has been processed for these values of $\alpha$, and all found values for the proposed profile of Equation \eqref{eq:spikeProfile} are compared, together with the fits' values of $\chi^2_{red}$.
-See Figures \ref{fig:rconv1}, \ref{fig:rconv4}, \ref{fig:chiredplot}, where we included these results for $\alpha = 1, 2, 2.5, 3, 5$.
-The results for $\beta$ are excluded, as this parameter converges for every value except $\alpha = 1$.
+In order to determine $r_\text{conv}$, we fit data for $r_\text{conv} = \delta \epsilon$ where $1 \leq \delta \leq 3$, in steps of 0.5, and determine at which values of $\delta$ the results remain consistent.
+A simulation of a $10^4 \text{M}_\odot$ halo with a $10^3 \text{M}_\odot$ BH grown over 4 Gyr has been processed for these values of $\delta$, and all found values for the proposed profile of Equation \eqref{eq:spikeProfile} are compared, together with the fits' values of $\chi^2_{red}$.
+See Figures \ref{fig:rconv1}, \ref{fig:rconv4}, \ref{fig:chiredplot}.
+The results for $\beta$ are excluded, as this parameter remains consistent over all values of $\delta$.
 We note that for some values, a spike was only found at later values of $\mu$.
 The upper boundary of the fitting was set the same for every run, and masked away the initial numerical shock wave (see Section \ref{sec:numericalshockwaves}).

-We find a convergence in the results for $\alpha = 2, 2.5, 3$, with best found values of $r_\text{sp}$ and $\gamma_\text{sp}$ falling comfortably between each others $2\sigma$-error margins.
+We find that the results for $\delta = 2\ \&\ 2.5$ are consistent with each other, with best found values of $r_\text{sp}$ and $\gamma_\text{sp}$ falling comfortably between each others $2\sigma$-error margins.
 As we note the similar values of $\chi^2_\text{red}$ across these runs, we deem this to be a significant result.
-We have chosen to set $\alpha = 2.5$ for the remainder of this article, as this provides a good compromise between $\alpha = 2$, with more fitting points resulting in smaller error values but more vulnerability to numerical errors, and $\alpha = 3$, where the inverse holds.
+We have chosen to set $\delta = 2.5$ for the remainder of this article.